lambrojos/monogram/README.md

 You can read the grammar specification (the parser.jison file), and you can load it [here](https://zaach.github.io/jison/try/) and play around.

-If you don't like grammar files you can take a look at the tests in the spec/ folder If you don't like tests, well, I don't like you and _you should leave now_.
+If you don't like grammar files you can take a look at the tests in the spec/ folder.

+If you don't like tests, well, I don't like you and _you should leave now_.

 Is this a real project?